Singapore, Malaysia to develop GPS-based instrument approach procedures for Seletar Airport to replace ILS

 “This is because airplanes take off and land into the wind.
 With north-east and south-west wind directions at different times of the year, both approaches are needed,” he added.

-The announcement after both countries announced last Saturday that Singapore has withdrawn the ILS procedures for Seletar Airport while Malaysia has indefinitely suspended its permanent restricted area over Pasir Gudang.
+The announcement comes after both countries announced last Saturday that Singapore has withdrawn the ILS procedures for Seletar Airport, while Malaysia indefinitely suspended its permanent restricted area over Pasir Gudang.

 READ: Singapore withdraws Seletar Airport ILS, Malaysia suspends Pasir Gudang restricted area